As an animal welfare worker, Jana worked with Bull Terriers. She had a boarding home for the breed and currently owns a perky specimen.

 Many owners, when acquiring a deaf dog for the first time, expect more effort than a normal pet.
 Often, they are pleasantly surprised when both they and the dog adapt quite soon to the situation.
 Each case is a little different but deafness is not like an illness where special medication, therapy, and progressive deterioration make progressively worse the dog's life.
 Some Bull Terriers might lose their hearing over time but this doesn't affect their health.
 With the best of them, a deaf bullie can eat your favorite carpet, zoom about the garden and enjoy being an affectionate disaster (their specialty).
 That being said, they do need a few things hearing dogs don't.

 1. Avoid the Startle Factor

-This goes without saying: A deaf dog cannot hear somebody approach.
+This goes without saying: A deaf dog cannot hear a person approach.
 When it is fully absorbed in an activity, especially a trigger zone such as eating, a sudden touch might upset the dog.
 A deaf animal must first become aware of your presence before touch.
 When your bullie is awake, step into its field of vision and then approach.
 If, for some reason, you need to wake your sleeping deaf dog, lightly bounce the bed.
 Any children in the house should be taught how to properly deal with any dog, not just a deaf bullie.
-Teaching kids to respect dogs that eat, sleep and don't want to play is paramount.
+Teaching kids to respect dogs that eat, sleep, and don't want to play is paramount.
 A deaf Bull Terrier that was adopted as an adult needs enough time to adjust and often, once they feel safe with their new family, the startle factor might fade.

 2. Identify the Dangers